gettalong/hexapdf/README.md

 * The AES test vector files in `test/data/aes-test-vectors` have been created using the test vector file available from <http://csrc.nist.gov/groups/STM/cavp/block-ciphers.html#test-vectors>.

+* The license of the file `data/hexapdf/sRGB2014.icc` is available in the `data/hexapdf/sRGB2014.icc.LICENSE` file.

 ## Contributing